canonical/design.ubuntu.com/apps/building-blocks/header/index.md

 </div>
 <div class="ten-col">
 <h3>Fixed (default)</h3>
-<p>A fixed header will appear at all times until the user starts to scroll down within your app’s content.
+<p>A fixed header will appear at all times until the user starts to scroll down within your app&#8217;s content.
 Having a fixed header can be useful if you have a few sections or actions that need to be accessible even when the user scrolls.
 For instance, in a photo editing app the user may want the editing tools to be fixed in the header for easier access.</p>
 <p>If your app displays a header section below the main header, then it will follow the defined behavior of the main header.</p>
 </div>
 <div class="five-col">